 It is the bitter taste of hops that makes it such a digestive system superstar.
 We have a bitter receptor on our tongue that does not get stimulated by the standard American diet.

 That bitter receptor is important.
-Foods that are bitter signal the liver and the gall bladder to begin their digestive work, pumping bile into the stomach before the food gets there.
-So much of our diet serves to suppress our digestive juices, so instead of digesting food properly we have putrefaction.
-This leads to a host of digestive upsets including gas, bad breath, indigestion, poor nutrient assimilation, intestinal irritation, gallbladder problems and acid reflux, to name a few.
+Bitter foods signal the liver and the gallbladder to begin their digestive work, pumping bile into the stomach before the food gets there.
+So much of our diet serves to suppress our digestive juices, so instead of digesting food properly, we have putrefaction.
+This leads to a host of digestive upsets including gas, bad breath, indigestion, poor nutrient assimilation, intestinal irritation, gallbladder problems, and acid reflux, to name a few.

 How To Make Bitters with Hops

 - 2 parts hops (find organic hops flowers here)

 - 1 part each of three of the following – burdock root, yellow dock root, gentian, angelica, artichoke leaf, blessed thistle, or any other bitter herb (find these herbs here)

 - ½ part aromatic herb of your choice – anise, lavender, chamomile, dill, fennel, peppermint, etc. (find these herbs here)